-New Mexico has joined the growing list of states in which marijuana is legal for adult recreational use, and needless to say, cannabis lovers all over the state are celebrating.
+New Mexico has joined the growing list of states where marijuana is legal for adult recreational use, and needless to say, cannabis lovers all over the state are celebrating.
 As NM continues to refine its marijuana laws, many people are questioning whether or not weed delivery is legal, which would be a major convenience to those who are unable to leave their homes to acquire cannabis products.

 What is the Delivery Process Like?

-Is Weed Delivery Safe?
+Is Weed Delivery Service in New Mexico Safe?

-Is Weed Delivery Expensive?
+Is Weed Delivery in New Mexico Expensive?

-Also, marijuana products are subject to state tax, which actually benefits the consumers as what they end up paying for is products that are verified to be safe and genuine, unlike products that are found on the black market which are not held under any real regulations.
+Also, marijuana products are subject to state tax, which actually benefits the consumers as what they end up paying for is products that are verified to be safe and genuine, unlike products that are found on the black market, which are not held under any real regulations.